-A. Ross Global Initiatives offers a number of international business experiences, including short-term practicum and immersion courses, summer internships, and full semester global exchanges.
+A. Ross Global Initiatives offers a number of international business experiences, including short-term and summer global experiences, summer internships, and full semester global exchanges.
 For more information, see their website.

-A. Ross Global Practicum and Global Immersion Programs are three credit courses, so you'll need to leave room in your schedule to enroll in Winter term for Spring Break or May courses or in the subsequent Fall term for August courses.
+A. Ross Short-Term and Summer Global Experiences are typically 3 credit courses, so you'll need to leave room in your schedule to enroll in Winter term for Spring Break or May courses or in the subsequent Fall term for August courses.
 Students should avoid going above 18 credits in a term in order to enroll in Global Initiatives programs.

 A. Students participating in the global semester exchange will enroll in a 1.5 credit course, 1.0 of which will apply to the Junior Fall term, and .5 of which will apply to the Junior Winter term.
 You'll need to leave room in your schedule to enroll in these courses.
 Students should avoid going above 18 credits in a term in order to enroll in Global Initiatives programs.

 A. No. Your core classes, including the floating core, must be taken at the University of Michigan-Ann Arbor.
 You will need to have your floating core completed by the end of your Senior Fall term, so plan accordingly if you want to pursue the semester exchange program.